Generating natural images with direct Patch Distributions Matching: Limitations and Extensions

 \section{Limitations and Extensions}

-Perhaps the biggest drawback of our method is the fact that it can only generate images with the same patch distribution as the input.
-For example, for an image of black balls on a grass background, all samples from our method will have the same number of balls.
+\textbf{Limitations:} As mentioned previously, approaches based on bidirectional similarity do not explicitly optimize the similarity of patch distributions while our method does.
+In some applications, the fact that our method attempts to reproduce the relative frequencies of different patches is a limitation.
+It is often easier to find an image that is coherent (i.e. all patches in the synthesized image come from the target image) than to find one that preserves the relative frequencies.
+Furthermore, in some tasks such as image editing, the desired image should have a different distribution over patches (e.g. if the user wishes to add a new object to the image).
+Finally, since our method is based on optimization, it is not guaranteed to find a good local minima and so the final results sometimes show artifacts as can be seen in figure~\ref{fig:Reshuffling}.

-The effects of the above can be seen in the image editing task.
-When the task is to change the amount of pixels from one texture/color and say, for example, add a block of leaves to a tree our method will shrink the size of the tree in order to have the same amount of leaves in the image.
+\textbf{Extensions:} We propose here two extensions to our method.
+Both extensions are designed to soften the patch frequency constraint on the output allowing the generation of more diverse outputs.

-An extension of our method that can address this drawback is to allow the user to explicitly manipulate the distribution over patches that is matched by our algorithm.
-Figure~\ref{fig:Limitations_fix} illustrates this extension.
-Here the user first manipulates the target distribution of patches by indicating that certain patches should be increased in frequency and the algorithm then generates an image to match target distribution.
-As can be seen in figure~\ref{fig:Limitations_fix}, this simple modification allows us to generate images with different number of objects based on the user's preference.
+The first extension of our method allows the user to explicitly manipulate the distribution over patches that is matched by our algorithm.
+Figure~\ref{fig:Extention_1} illustrates this.
+Here the user first manipulates the target distribution of patches by indicating that certain patches should be increased in frequency and the algorithm then generates an image to match the augmented target distribution.
+As can be seen, this simple modification allows us to generate images with different number of objects based on the user's preference.